-Ease of use is a critical element of an EHR.
-The most intuitive EHR platforms can help eliminate inefficiencies at a behavioral health facility.
+Ease of use is a critical element of an effective EHR.
+The most intuitive platforms can help eliminate inefficiencies at a behavioral health operation.
 Chances are, your staff will have varying levels of comfort with digital technology.

 Ideally, an EHR is easy to navigate for employees of all technological skills, which saves time and prevents frustration.

 Other EHR resolutions are: